 - When an interacting proton exits the central detector without being detected, the energy deposit in this forward region is low, compared to an event where the proton is destroyed and where the proton remnant is seen by the calorimeters.
 Subsequently, for photon interactions, at least one of the two forward regions of the central detector has a significant lack of energy.
-In particular, for $\gamma p$ events, looking at the minimum of the energies measured in each forward region allows the distinction between $\gamma$ -induced interactions and usual pp ones.
+In particular, for γp events, looking at the minimum of the energies measured in each forward region allows the distinction between γ -induced interactions and usual pp ones.
 The region devoid of particles defines a forward large rapidity gap (LRG).
-Applying a selection cut on this quantity rejects usual pp backgrounds (Fig. 1.4). - After the elastic emission of a photon, the emitting proton is scattered and exits the central detector along with beam protons.
+Applying a selection cut on this quantity rejects usual pp backgrounds (FIG. 1.4). - After the elastic emission of a photon, the emitting proton is scattered and exits the central detector along with beam protons.
 It will be transported in the beamline with the beam protons.
 However, as its energy $E = E_p E\gamma$ is lower than the beam energy, its trajectory decouples from the beam path into the very forward region.
-Along its path in the beam line, the magnetic elements deflect it much further away than the beam envelope limit, as the effect of the magnetic field depends on the particle momentum.
-Consequently, in the very forward region, this leading proton can be safely detected with near-beam detectors (Fig. 1.5).
+Along its path in the beam envelope limit, as the effect of the magnetic field depends on the particle momentum.
+Consequently, in the very forward region, this leading proton can be safely detected with near-beam detectors (FIG. 1.5).
 Moreover, its very forward detection does not only allow the event to be tagged, but also provides some information on the scattered proton energy, which constraints the initial state.

 Following the literature [2], a double tag is assigned to events where two leading protons have been identified, as expected for elastic two-photon interactions.
 The relative luminosity distribution given by the EPA can be constrained by the VFD acceptance.
-This gives the range of photon-photon c.m.s energies accessible by the LHC very forward detectors (Fig. 1.6).
-Similarly, single tagged events are events which have been reconstructed with only one proton tag corresponding either to $\gamma p$ processes or to $\gamma \gamma$ events with one undetected proton.
+This gives the range of photon-photon c.m.s energies accessible by the LHC very forward detectors (FIG. 1.6).
+Similarly, single tagged events are events which have been reconstructed with only one proton tag corresponding either to γp processes or to $\gamma \gamma$ events with one undetected proton.